Autodesk-Forge/forge-tutorial-postman/DA43dsMax/instructions/task-4.md

 ## Get temporary download URL for 3ds Max scene file

-Design Automation needs to download the 3ds Max scene file in order to preocess it.
+Design Automation needs to download the 3ds Max scene file in order to process it.
 This request obtains a temporary signed URL that Design Automation can use to download the file.
 The signed URL is saved it to a Postman Environment Variable.

 1. On the Postman sidebar, click **Task 4 - Prepare Cloud Storage > POST Get Temporary Download URL for the Input Zip**.
 The request loads.